tig656/py-obfuscator/README.md

 then type END and wait for it to be obfuscated

 then just copy the code and do what you please with it

+**MISC**

+you can also use the obfuscated obfuscator but it may be slower